DoomerDGR8/Ulid/README.md

 Dapper.SqlMapper.AddTypeHandler(new BinaryUlidHandler());
 ```

-**Entity Framework Core**
+### Entity Framework Core

-to use in EF, create ValueConverter and bind it.
+to use in EF, create ValueConverter, and bind it.

 ```csharp
 public class UlidToBytesConverter : ValueConverter<Ulid, byte[]>